timescale/docs/tutorials/nyc-taxi-geospatial/index.md

 This tutorial uses the [NYC taxi data][nyc-tlc] to show you how to construct queries for geospatial time-series data.
-The analysis you do in this tutorial is similar to the kind of analysis civic organizations use to do things like plan new roads and public services.
+The analysis you do in this tutorial is similar to the kind of analysis civic organizations do to plan new roads and public services.

 It starts by teaching you how to set up and connect to a Timescale database,